Fasunle/apollo-graphql-task-server/README.md

 This folder containts all graphql related tasks like user and task mutations as well as queries, with `typeDefs`

-This is done so as to have modularity which support extension.
-If `REST` api needs to be used with the graphql api, there will be no complexity in managing the two different protocols.
+This is done so as to have modularity which support extensibility.
+If `REST API`  needs to be used with the `graphql API ` in future, there will be no complexity in managing the two different protocols.

 `file naming convention`